jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

     from hyperopt import hp, fmin, tpe
     algo = partial(tpe.suggest, n_startup_jobs=10)
     best = fmin(q, space, algo=algo)
-    print best
+    print space_eval(space, best)

-..
-TODO: REMOVE THE XXX bits from the source code, why are they there??

-In a nutshell, these are the steps to using Hyperopt.
+To summarize, these are the steps to using Hyperopt:
-Implement an objective function that maps configuration points to a real-valued loss value, define a configuration space of valid configuration points, and then call ``fmin`` to search the space to optimize the objective function.
+(1) implement an objective function that maps configuration points to a real-valued loss value, (2) define a configuration space of valid configuration points, and then (3) call ``fmin`` to search the space to optimize the objective function.
 The remainder of the paper describes
 (a) how to describe more elaborate configuration spaces, especially ones that enable more efficient search by expressing *conditional variables*, (b) how to analyze the results of a search as stored in a ``Trials`` object, and (c) how to use a cluster of computers to search in parallel.

+The API for actually implementing new search algorithms is beyond the scope of this article, but the interested reader is invited to study the source code of the ``anneal`` algorithm (anneal.py).
+This highly-documented search algorithm is meant primarily as an introduction to implementing search algorithms.